 Sasser, No. 6 Houston beat SMU 70-48 for 8th straight win

-HOUSTON (AP) Marcus Sasser scored 19 points and No. 6 Houston beat SMU 70-48 on Sunday for its eighth straight win.
+HOUSTON — Marcus Sasser scored 19 points and No. 6 Houston beat SMU 70-48 on Sunday for its eighth straight win.

 Sasser bounced back to make five of his last 10 shots.
 After scoring just three points in a victory over Tulane on Thursday, he opened 0 for 5 against the Mustangs.